 Recently, one of our esteemed clients asked our team of technical experts that when he was trying to execute OST file synchronization in Microsoft Outlook, he got an error message with the details – “The operation failed due to a registry/installation problem”.

-If you’re also looking to restore your precious business emails that have been lost due to any reason, you can purchase the fully licensed version of Kernel for OST to PST tool.
-This tool also offers its users to try it for a limited period of time without any charges.
+If you’re also looking to restore your precious business emails that have been lost due to any reason, you can purchase the fully licensed version of the software.
+This OST to PST converter tool also offers its users to try it for a limited period of time without any charges.